chromice/ae/documentation/index.md

 ```

 æ loader is the main script responsible for managing libraries and auto-loading classes.
-Unless you installed æ via [Composer](#configuring-composer), you need to include the loader manually:
+Unless you installed æ via [Composer](#configuring-composer), you need to require the loader manually:

 ```php